 To cut a long story short, a guarantor can be used twice when supporting other tenants with their rent as long as they can afford it.
-Having said this, affordability checks will still need to be done and each check considered other agreements.
+Having said this, affordability checks will still need to be done and each check considers other agreements and the preferences of the landlord.

 Nonetheless, there are a few things you need to be aware of as you read this which is why it is worth reading this article in detail.
 Also, there are multiple scenarios to consider including becoming a guarantor more than twice that are considered in this article.